 Inspect each unit separately.
 Do you notice any cracks on the external treads?
 Perhaps they’re smoother than the middle treads?

-If so, get your gauge out and take a pressure reading.
+If so, get your gauge out and take a tire pressure reading.
 You might have a case of low inflation on your hands.

 Choosing a Quality Tire Gauge